 Sign up to receive project updates

 Harvest Hills will enhance public safety and fire protection services by improving response times and emergency access for the project site, surrounding neighborhoods and schools.
-Harvest Hills will build, equip and fund ongoing operations of a new 7,000-square-foot fire station constructed at no cost to the City of Escondido.
+Harvest Hills will build, equip and fund ongoing operations of a new 7,000-square-foot fire station.
 This new fire station will provide emergency services to the San Pasqual Valley within minutes, helping to save lives when seconds count.
 Harvest Hills will also provide the community with a new alternate emergency access route to exit the San Pasqual Valley to the northwest.